I open my eyes to darkness.

 “I can’t see!”
 I cry out, trying to catch my breath, sitting into an upright position, feeling softness around and under me.

-He flips a light switch on bringing me back into my surroundings.
+He flips a light switch on, bringing me back to my surroundings.

 I’m not on that floor, blood covering my eyes, disrupting my vision.